julzaza/wildwitchherbs/_posts/2025-01-23-balkan-house-spirits-folklore.md

 ### Bulgaria
 The **domovnik** or **stopanin** guarded the household economy.
-Offerings of bread or wine were made discreetly—never publicly.
+Offerings of bread or wine were made discreetly, never publicly.

 ### Croatia & Slovenia
 House spirits were less named but deeply feared.